Looking for support for your finance function? Book a time with an expert.

 1.Predictable Cash Flow Generation:

 LBO targets must generate consistent, predictable cash flows sufficient to service debt obligations across economic cycles.
-Companies with recurring revenue models or defensive market positions often fit this criterion.
+Companies with recurring revenue models or defensive market positions often.

 Strategic LBO Applications